gbmhunter/blog/content/electronics/communication-protocols/rs-485-protocol.md

 The receiver is always enabled (RE* pin connected to ground) so that the bus state can be checked on every attempted write of a bit.
 The bus state needs to be compared with the intended write bit, if they are different, another node is also writing on the bus and this bus has lost arbitration.

-The modification to RS-485 essentially allows you to operate a multi-master (multi-point) configuration. **Please Note: This configuration means you will no longer be RS-485 compliant.**
+The modification to RS-485 essentially allows you to operate a multi-master (multi-point) configuration.

+{{% note %}}
+This configuration means you will no longer be RS-485 compliant.
+{{% /note %}}